-The School Direct programmes allow RSA schools the opportunity to further enhance our teacher training provision.
+We offer a range of School Direct programmes (including Secondary salaried and training routes and for Primary there are four training route options) This allows RSA schools the opportunity to further enhance our teacher training provision.
 We have developed new, exciting, innovative programmes with highly regarded local Higher Education Institutes.

 Our programmes last for one academic year (September – July), during which time you will undertake two high quality school placements across our Teaching School Alliance.
 You will also enjoy a bespoke programme of training developed and delivered by our Alliance Schools and University partners.
 Our ITT programmes have been designed to build your confidence and subject knowledge and give you the necessary skills to become an effective classroom practitioner.